oauth-wg/draft-ietf-oauth-status-list/draft-ietf-oauth-status-list.md

 IANA "JSON Web Token Claims" registry [@IANA.JWT] established by [@!RFC7519].

 *  Claim Name: `status`
-*  Claim Description: Reference to a status list containing up-to-date status information on the JWT.
+*  Claim Description: Reference to a status or validity mechanism containing up-to-date status information on the JWT.
 *  Change Controller: IETF
 *  Specification Document(s):  [[ (#referenced-token-jwt) of this specification ]]